Connecting to a Linux VM via SSH

 If you saved the session profile in PuTTY, you can use Pageant to establish a connection in the future:

-- Right-click on the Pageant icon in the task bar.
+- Right-click the pageant icon in the task bar.

 - Select the Saved sessions menu item.

-- In the saved sessions list, select the necessary session.
+- In the saved sessions list, select the session you need.

 For more information on how to solve connection issues, see FAQ.